Massimo Scaligero

 Massimo Scaligero (born Antonio Sgabelloni; 17 September 1906 – 26 January 1980) was an Italian spiritual teacher and member of the UR Group, which gathered occultists and mystics.
 A mentee of Julius Evola, Scaligero espoused fierce antisemitic views which were combined with esotericism and anthroposophy into a system of "integral racism" with the aim to bring Germany and Italy closer together in the same way it would the spiritual and the biological.
+He pleaded for the elimination of Jews.

 Early life and education

 Massimo Scaligero, born Antonio Sgabelloni on 17 September 1906, in Veroli, Italy, grew up in a culturally rich environment that significantly influenced his spiritual and intellectual development.
 From an early age, he exhibited a profound interest in literature, philosophy, and spirituality.
 His formal education encompassed a broad spectrum of humanistic studies, including logic, mathematics, and philosophy.

 As a young man, Scaligero experienced intense spiritual phenomena, which led him on a quest to understand the deeper aspects of these experiences.
 This quest eventually brought him into contact with the works of Rudolf Steiner, the founder of Anthroposophy.
 Scaligero found that Steiner's descriptions of spiritual science resonated deeply with his own inner experiences.
 This marked the beginning of his lifelong dedication to anthroposophical studies and practices.

 Scaligero's engagement with Steiner's teachings was further solidified through his association with Giovanni Colazza, a direct disciple of Steiner.
 Under Colazza's mentorship, Scaligero immersed himself in the study of anthroposophy, developing a profound understanding of Steiner's spiritual science.
 This foundation enabled him to contribute significantly to the dissemination and development of anthroposophical ideas in Italy.